 Parents return and spend time talking to staff about the morning’s activities.
 A home/schoolbook will go between home and nursery and, in addition, parents are welcome to ‘phone to speak with any member of staff at the centre.

-When children stay for lunch followed by an afternoon session, they will experience a music session and a movement/relaxation session and may also carry out a cookery or gardening activity.
+When children stay for lunch followed by an afternoon session, they will experience a music session and a movement/relaxation session.

 Things You Need

 There are a few items it may be useful to send with your child to Circle

 - Wellington boots (labelled) – except in (dry!)
 Summer term

 - Complete change of clothes – all labelled, including socks and shoes